 Financing Policies and Objectives.
 New Prison Realty expects to maintain a ratio of debt to total capitalization of 50% or less.
 The New Prison Realty Board may, however, reevaluate this policy and decrease or increase such ratio accordingly.
 New Prison Realty will determine its financing policies in light of then current economic conditions, relative costs of debt and equity capital, market values of properties, growth and acquisition opportunities and other factors.
 New Prison Realty expects to use bank financing to acquire additional correctional and detention facilities, and for certain other purposes, including expanding existing facilities and working capital, as necessary.
-If the New Prison Realty Board determines that additional funding is desirable, New Prison Realty may raise such funds through additional equity offerings, debt financing or retention of cash flow (subject to provisions in the Code concerning taxability of undistributed REIT income and REIT qualification), or a combination of these methods.
+If the New Prison Realty Board determines that additional funding is desirable, New Prison Realty may raise such flow (subject to provisions in the Code concerning taxability of undistributed REIT income and REIT qualification), or a combination of these methods.